 What to do now: not a lot – the responsibility for making this choice lies in the hands of the employee, however you may need to consider how your business accommodates the 30 flexible days over 24 months in terms of workload and resourcing.

 The Fair Work Commission (the Commission) has been reviewing all modern awards since 2014, as part of its 4-yearly review of modern awards.
 During this process, they’ve clarified how some award clauses work and changed other clauses.
 Then in September 2019, the Commission confirmed their final review and new awards take effect at different stages in 2020.

 For most awards, the biggest change is layout, language and inclusion of rates tables, which help with the right pay.
 Other aspects such as inserting a number of awards, clarified the annualised salary provisions.
 The easiest way to tell if your award has changed is whether the “(2010)” has transitioned to “(2020)” – eg Retail Award (2010) is now Retail Award (2020).

 Reach out if you are wanting advice on any of the Award changes relevant to your business.

 Are you FY21 ready?

-The last six months have presented business owners with a lot of change and uncertainty when it comes to HR legislation.
+The last six months have presented business owners with change and uncertainty in relation to HR legislation.
 As FY21 begins, there’s plenty more HR related changes that businesses need to be on top of.
 If you have any questions regarding the changes or are keen to find out how they may affect you or your business, then speak with one of the Catalina Consultant team members today.